> Hillwalk Tours Blog > Hiking in Scotland > 8 Reasons to Visit Speyside (If You Don’t Like Whisky)

 8 Reasons to Visit Speyside

 Not a fan of whisky?
-Don’t worry, the Speyside Way could still be the perfect walking route for you.
-After all, the path not only passes distilleries, but also through unique natural areas and along fascinating historical heritage.
+Don’t worry, the Speyside Way & Cairngorms could still be the perfect walking route for you.
+After all, the path not only passes distilleries but also through unique natural areas and fascinating historical heritage.
 Those curious about the landscapes, castles, adventures and wildlife of the Scottish Highlands will not lack anything on this walking route.
-And did you know that in addition to the famous whisky, Speyside also produces unique beers?
+Did you know that in addition to the famous whisky, Speyside also produces unique beers?

 1. Walk the versatile paths

-The Speyside Way Whisky Trail traverses heather, past mountains, through forests and along rivers.
+The Speyside Way & Cairngorms traverses heather, past mountains, through forests and along rivers.
 The start of the route follows the coast of the Moray Firth, where walkers can enjoy beautiful views.
 The route ends in a national park, filled with the special flora and fauna of the Scottish Highlands.

 Hillwalk Tours Ltd.